-Join Peter Kent for an in-depth discussion in this video Getting more links, part of SEO: Link Building in Depth.
+Join Peter Kent for an in-depth discussion in this video Getting more links, part of SEO: Link Building.

 - In the last few videos, we've looked at a variety of ways to get links to your site.
 From directories, to link baits, reciprocal linking, to working with bloggers.
 Some of these methods are better than others, of course.
 But they're some of the more common methods for creating links.
 However, you'll find that there's an almost limitless number of ways people go about creating links.
 So in this video, I'm going to quickly run through a few more methods.
 You may find these directly useful or perhaps they'll simply spark ideas related to other things you can do to gather links.

 Let's start with classified-ad sites.
 And in the U.S., that mainly means Craigslist, followed by eBayClassifieds, Backpage.com, and various smaller sites.
 In the U.K., the big classified site is Gumtree.com.
 Most people have never even heard of Craigslist over there.
 There was a time when a concerted linking campaign based on Craigslist ads could really boost a site in the search engines.
 But Craigslist has provided nofollow links for a number of years now.
 And most other classified ads sites provide either nofollow links or redirect links, so they don't help much these days from an SEO perspective.